AdonayLorenzo/Dungeon/README.md

 Dungeon is a simple yet engaging game where players navigate through a series of encounters with enemies, making decisions to attack or defend themselves.
 The game features random events, such as encountering new enemies with varying stats and the possibility of receiving stat upgrades after defeating enemies.

+I created this "game" to learn about clases in java, try to code in it and have experience, any advice its welcome.

+Thx for trying it :)

 ## Features

 - **Character Creation**: Players can create their own character by providing a name and starting stats for HP, damage, and shield.